tier4/CalibrationTools/sensor/mapping_based_calibrator/README.md

 #### Step 1: Mapping (Mapping lidar)

-First of all, the calibrator will use one of the LiDARs (defined in the launch file) as the mapping lidar for mapping.
+First of all, the calibrator will use one of the lidars (defined in the launch file) as the mapping lidar for mapping.
 Pointcloud from this lidar uses NDT of GICP algorithm to calculate the pose and also store pointcloud as a map for future usage.

 #### Step 2: Extract ground from the pointcloud